Best Golf Balls For High Swing Speeds 2025

 Reasons to avoid

-In testing, we noticed a a slight increase in speed over the standard TP5, but the spin levels were almost identical through the bag.
+In testing, I noticed a slight increase in speed over the standard TP5, but the spin levels were almost identical through the bag.
 If you want a little more spin around the greens, the TP5 will be better suited, but if you are looking to increase and maximize distance then the X will be the model for you.

 Performance aside, the TP5x has a very clean aesthetic and, like the TP5, there is a handy alignment aid on the side.
-There are various versions of the model available, with TaylorMade adding never before seen customisation options to its Pix models.
+There are various versions of the model available, with TaylorMade adding never before seen customization options to its Pix models.
 What's more, there will even be a new MySymbol collection in Europe, which will offer a large range of fresh, individual logo options to choose from.

-In all honesty, we struggled to find any negatives with the TP5x.
+In all honesty, I struggled to find any negatives with the TP5x.
 Not only did it have a lovely soft feel at impact, but the muted audio puts it up there with one of the best golf balls that money can buy.

 - Read our full TaylorMade 2024 TP5x Golf Ball Review